cardstack/cardstack-documentation/guides/concepts/routing.md

   .withRelated('default-data-source', { data: { type: 'data-sources', id: 'default' } });
 ```

 In order to specify the name of the router to use for the application card, the cardstack developer can specify an attribute on the application card's content-type `router`.
-This is set to the feature name of the feature whose router that you want to use.
-The feature name is the npm module name of the feature.
-So typically this means that we would specify the npm module name of the card in its content-type's router attribute if we want the card to have a router.
+This is set to an array of routes for the card.

 ```js
 // <cardstack HR application folder>/cardstack/static-models.js